ocupop/dart4web/src/faq.md

 We support the following browsers:

-  * Internet Explorer, versions 10 and 11.
+  * Internet Explorer, versions 10 and 11
     * Dart v1.5 was the last release to support Internet Explorer 9.
-  * Firefox, latest version.
+  * Firefox, latest version
-  * Chrome, latest version.
+  * Chrome, latest version
   * Safari for desktop, latest version
   * Safari for mobile, latest version